momenh2004/openai_agents_sdk_full_course/04_hello_agent/README.md

 * This command creates a new **Python project** using `uv`.
 * It also sets up a **virtual environment** automatically.
-* It will create following files:
+* It will create following files in your folder:
 ```
 my-simple-app/
 ├── .gitignore